 Tajikistan does not have the practice of regularly contacting the Venice Commission and other international organizations for a legal consultation about the most important matters.
-The last time the Venice Commission examined a legislative act of Tajikistan was in 2014, when it provided an opinion and recommendations regarding the draft Law on the Constitutional Court of the Republic of Tajikistan.403 of its commitments concerning observance of human rights and fundamental freedoms.
+The last time the Venice Commission examined a legislative act of Tajikistan was in 2014, when it provided an opinion and recommendations regarding the draft Law on the Constitutional Court of the Republic of Tajikistan.

+At the same time, Tajikistan is regularly criticized by the international community and human rights organizations for the incomplete fulfillment of its commitments concerning observance of human rights and fundamental freedoms.
 In particular, human rights activists maintain that as a result of the passage in 2015 of the Law on the Bar and the Practice of Law, the government's interference with judicial proceedings in the country grew.
 There was also strong criticism for the Law on Noncommercial Organizations and the 2019 amendments to the Law on Civil Society Associations, "which create additional administrative barriers to civil society associations."